jdemartino78/vibe_coding_a2a_agent/README.md

 Here is the architecture you deployed:
 ![architecture](a2a-on-ae-multiagent-memorybank/asset/a2a_ae_diagram.png)

-## Key Files
+## Project Structure
+This project is organized into three main components:

--   `mcp_servers/`: Contains the simple 'tool' servers (Cocktail, Weather) that our agents will call.
+-   `mcp_servers/`: Contains the backend tool servers for the Cocktail and Weather agents.
 These are deployed as Cloud Run services.
--   `a2a-on-ae-multiagent-memorybank/`: Contains the main project components:
-    -   `a2a_agents/`: Holds the source code for the three agents (Hosting, Cocktail, and Weather) and their deployment scripts.
+-   `a2a-on-ae-multiagent-memorybank/a2a_agents/`: Contains the source code for the three agents (Hosting, Cocktail, and Weather) and their deployment scripts.
-    -   `frontend_option1/`: A Gradio-based web interface for interacting with the deployed agents.
+-   `a2a-on-ae-multiagent-memorybank/frontend_option1/`: A Gradio-based web interface for interacting with the deployed agents.

 ## Learn More
 - [Agent Development Kit (ADK)](https://github.com/GoogleCloudPlatform/agent-development-kit)